mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 This authenticity has several relevant dimensions in this study including: audience; toolset; and supportive processes / documentation.
 This section explores the these dimensions of authenticity and the resulting relationships with agency of the learners.

+#### Authenticity of Problem / Project

+Well established in PBL.
+Here the challenge is make a game to share, thus well aligned.

 #### Authenticity of Audience and Problems